-+ As appropriate, Campus Parking Services and the Department of Public Safety enforce university motor vehicle and parking regulations; NIU Public Safety officers additionally police applicable laws under the Illinois Vehicle Code (Illinois Compiled Statues, 625 ILCS 5) as well as other relevant statutes.
++ As appropriate, Campus Parking Services and the Department of Police and Public Safety enforce university motor vehicle and parking regulations; NIU Public Safety officers additionally police applicable laws under the Illinois Vehicle Code (Illinois Compiled Statues, 625 ILCS 5) as well as other relevant statutes.

 + Parking permits are required as posted, even during semester and holiday break periods and when classes are not in session.

 + Vehicles may be towed at the owner's expense for the following reasons:

 + Illegal parking including unauthorized use of a handicapped space or reserved space